patelnav/ctrlspeak/README.md

 ctrlSPEAK uses open-source speech recognition models:

-- **Parakeet 0.6B** (default): NVIDIA NeMo's `nvidia/parakeet-tdt-0.6b-v3` model.
-Good balance of speed, accuracy, punctuation, and capitalization.
+- **Parakeet 0.6B (MLX)** (default): `mlx-community/parakeet-tdt-0.6b-v3` model optimized for Apple Silicon.
+Recommended for most users on M1/M2/M3 Macs.
 - **Canary**: NVIDIA NeMo's `nvidia/canary-1b-flash` multilingual model (En, De, Fr, Es) with punctuation, but can be slower.
+Requires `requirements-nvidia.txt`.
 - **Canary (180M)**: NVIDIA NeMo's `nvidia/canary-180m-flash` multilingual model, smaller and less accurate.
+Requires `requirements-nvidia.txt`.
 - **Whisper** (optional): OpenAI's `openai/whisper-large-v3` model.
 A fast, accurate, and powerful model that includes excellent punctuation and capitalization.
-  - To use Whisper, install additional dependencies: `uv pip install -r requirements-whisper.txt`
+Requires `requirements-whisper.txt`.

 **Note:** The `nvidia/parakeet-tdt-1.1b` model is also available for testing, but it is not recommended for general use as it lacks punctuation and is slower than the `0.6b` model.
+Requires `requirements-nvidia.txt`.

 The models are automatically downloaded from HuggingFace the first time you use them.